More User Testing Means More Tasks to Complete at UserFeel.com

 But what does user testing have to do with making money from home?
 (See my post, Website Tester Jobs That Pay $1 to $15 Per Test for even more ways to make money testing websites and giving feedback.)

 UserFeel.com Hires Regular People to Test Websites

-If you’re familiar with the internet, have a microphone (and in come cases a webcam) – you can work for a company like UserFeel testing out websites and giving your feedback.
+If you’re familiar with the internet, have a microphone (and in some cases a webcam) – you can work for a company like UserFeel testing out websites and give your feedback.
 Typically the site owner or company will have specific questions for the tester to answer.

 3. Are there too many ads.

 That’s just an idea of questions.
 They can be much more involved and/or very specific.
 You’re going to want to be as honest as possible, without being rude.
 Make sure you speak clearly and not too fast.
 If you find something particularly annoying about the site, or something that really stands out to you – let the site owner now in a professional way.
 You’re not being paid to just bash a site.

 It’s supposed to be helpful, constructive criticism.
 That goes both ways too.
 If there is something you find exceptional about the site or really find useful – be sure to add that as well, even if it’s not specific to the questions they have asked.
 It’s not to find out what you’re doing right too.

 I’ve personally used a site like UserFeel.com before when this site was in another design.
 I knew I needed to re-design the site – but wasn’t sure what direction.
 Having people “grade” it and give me feedback – OUCH.
 It was painful, but it’s what I needed to hear — and certainly, some things were aspects of the site I’d never even thought about.
 It was extremely helpful in guiding me to the current design.